-Any activity that someone enjoys doing in their spare time for fun is a hobby- whether it’s gathering stamps, hiking, playing golf, or journaling.
+Any activity that someone enjoys doing in their spare time for fun is a hobby- whether it’s gathering custom stamps, hiking, playing golf, or journaling.
 The elderly in particular have a lot of free time on their hands, and many find that picking up a new hobby or rediscovering an old one improves their quality of life.

 Here are 4 reasons why that is the case.

 Unfortunately, brain function declines with old age because, with each passing year, the brain loses cells.
 Luckily, research has shown that keeping the mind active slows down this process.

 How?
 When you engage in activities that are new and challenging, it creates new neural pathways in the brain.
 These neural pathways are what facilitate thinking, and remembering.

 Take puzzles for instance.
 Regularly playing Sudoku, Jigsaw, crosswords, etc improves your cognitive function as you engage your mind with problem solving.
 Or, say you’re learning to play a new musical instrument, this also improves your cognitive function because your brain is having to learn new coordination, planning, and multitasking abilities.

 Being elderly comes with certain stressors- such as money problems, health problems, and a decreased sense of purpose.
 Having a hobby can greatly relieve some of this stress.

 When you engage in activities that make you feel happy and relaxed, levels of the stress hormone- cortisol- is lowered.
 Higher cortisol levels put you at risk of complications like muscle weakness, mood swings, and high blood pressure so it’s a good idea to embrace methods that decrease it; whether it’s listening to music or painting.